tralfaz/GUTS/README.md

      to produce each realtime second.
 The "auto" value will attempt to create as many frames a second that is reasonable.

+  Trail Length:
+     Set maximum trail length when in Add or Trails mode.
+The value of Trail Length can be much larger in Trails mode then in Add mode.

 Required Runtime Environment
 -----------------------------------------